 Over the course of his career, Ethan has worked at the highest levels of law, government, and politics, and wants to use his diverse professional experience to serve the residents of Senate 7.

 Ethan served as Executive Director of the Kansas Democratic Party from August 2017 to August 2019, leading the Party through its most successful election cycle in a decade, including the election of Governor Laura Kelly and Congresswoman Sharice Davids.

-Prior to serving as Executive Director, Ethan was appointed by President Barack Obama to two senior executive positions at the U.S. Department of Commerce.
+Prior to serving as Executive Director, Ethan was appointed by President Barack Obama to two senior leadership positions at the U.S. Department of Commerce.
 He first served as a Senior Advisor to U.S. Secretary of Commerce Penny Pritzker, where he assisted the Secretary in her work as a core member of President Obama’s economic team and as the country’s chief commercial advocate and point person on manufacturing.
-He then served as Chief of Staff of the International Trade Administration, where he helped manage the day-to-day operations of a global bureau of 2,200+ employees spread across 78 countries and 105 U.S. cities with an annual budget of nearly $500 million.
-Drawing on these experiences, Corson served as a Fellow at the Robert J. Dole Institute of Politics at the University of Kansas this spring, focusing on International Trade.
+He then served as Chief of Staff of the International Trade Administration, where he helped manage the day-to-day operations of a global bureau of more than 2,200 employees spread across 78 countries and 105 U.S. cities with an annual budget of nearly $500 million.
+Drawing on these experiences, Ethan served as a Fellow at the Robert J. Dole Institute of Politics at the University of Kansas, focusing on International Trade.

 Before entering government service, Ethan practiced law for seven years in the Washington, D.C. office of one of the country’s top law firms, focusing his pro bono practice on voting rights litigation and earning recognition as a “Rising Star” by Super Lawyers magazine.